 TO BOOK YOUR PLACE

-This course is now full.
-Contact the office on 01223 712340 or email firstname.lastname@example.org to get your name on the waiting list.
+Contact the office on 01223 712340 or email email@example.com to get booked onto this course.

 Ruth WadeRuth Wade has been a full-time writer for 25 years.
 For 15 of those she has been teaching the skills and craft of creative writing.
 She is also an accredited creativity coach.
 As a novelist she specialises in historical fiction and writes both under her own name and that of BK Duncan.
 She was a finalist in The People’s Book Prize 2016 and shortlisted for the Beryl Bainbridge First Time Author Award.
 You can find out more about her writing and her approach to teaching at www.ruthwade.com